-3Department of Nuclear Engineering, University of California, Berkeley and the Nuclear Science Division, Lawrence Berkeley National Lab kvetter@lbl.gov consistency.
-We test our method on the publicly available KITTI platform [1] [2], which contains registered images and point clouds, and demonstrate significant improvement over the current state-of-the-art [3].
+3Department of Nuclear Engineering, University of California, Berkeley and the Nuclear Science Division, Lawrence Berkeley National Lab kvetter@lbl.gov using a late fusion architecture.
+Specifically, a fusion classifier is used on regions with overlapping sensor coverage is trained on the soft classifications of the unimodal classifiers.
+Late fusion enables us to effectively leverage the data from the entire training set, rather than the subset with overlapping sensor coverage.
+Finally, we use a pairwise CRF as a post-processing step to enforce spatial consistency.
+We test on the publicly available KITTI platform [1] [2], which contains images and registered point clouds, and demonstrate improvement over the current state of the art [3].